-State o of)) ss.

-County of)

-AFFIDAVIT

-(name of affiant), of,

-, being first duly sworn upon oath, states as follows:

-1. That I am the (officer or position) of

-(bidder) and have personal knowledge of the facts

-2. herein stated.
-That, if selected under this proposal, (bidder

-Ζ. will maintain a business office in the State of Illinois which will be located in

-3. County, Illinois.
-That this business office will serve as the primary place of employment for any persons

-5. employed in the construction contemplated by this proposal.

-4. That this Affidavit is given as a requirement of state law as provided in Section 30-22(8) of the Illinois Procurement Code.

-Signature

-Print Name of Affiant

-20 is instrument was acknowledged before me on the day of

-/

-Notary Public
+State of)) ss.
+Coun ty of ) AFFIDAVIT (name of affiant), of, , being first duly sworn upon oath, states a s follows: 1.
+That I am the (office that I am the (bidder) are herein stated. id have personal knowledge of the facts 2.
+That, if selected under this proposal, (bidder) will maintain a business office in the State of Illino County, Illinois. is which will be located in 3.
+That this business office will serve as the primary pemployed in the construction contemplated by this 4.
+That this Affidavit is given as a requirement of stat the Illinois Procurement Code. e law as provided in Section 30-22(8) of Signature Print Name of Affiant 20 s instrument was acknowledged before me on the day of, ~ , Notary Public